KV school board's mandatory mask policy sparks fierce debate

-WHEATFIELD — The Kankakee Valley School Board voted 6-0 on Monday, Sept.
-27 at its regularly-scheduled board meeting to continue making masks mandatory at the middle school and high school through at least Oct.
-29 with the matter to be reviewed on Nov.
-1 despite over 50 minutes of public comment that often turned adversarial and at times, belligerent.
+WHEATFIELD — The Kankakee Valley School Board voted 6-0 on Sept.
+27 to continue making masks mandatory at the middle school and high school through at least Oct.
+29.

+The matter to be reviewed Nov.
+1 despite more than 50 minutes of public comment that often turned adversarial and, at times, belligerent.

-There were approximately 25 people seated in the board room.
+There were approximately 25 people seated in the board room during its regular monthly meeting.
 All board members were present except for Kristy Stowers.

 Assistant superintendent Allisa Schnick presented the Return to School Plan review and updated data once the meeting began.
 Using slides, Schnick presented numbers for each corporation school that showed that all schools, with the exception of Wheatfield Elementary, were on track to not only meet but exceed last school year’s quarantine numbers as of Sept.
 13.

-For example, KVHS had 655 students quarantined in the 2020-2021 school year and were already at 150 students in just over one month of school.
+For example, KVHS had 655 students quarantined in the 2020-2021 school year and were already at 150 students in just more than one month of school.

 Upon the completion of Schnick’s presentation, board president Jill Duttlinger opened the floor for three-minute statements from the public with the admonition that all statements be directed to the presiding officer and that no person should address or question board members individually or speak about specific personnel.
 This is normal board policy.

 Ashley Steven read a prepared statement that urged the board to return to optional mask wearing.
-Brad Roorda questioned why if masks are so important then why are they not required in the hallways during passing period.
+Brad Roorda questioned why, if masks are so important, are they not required in the hallways during passing period.

 Toni Smith questioned the validity of COVID tests, especially PCR testing.

-“Where is the proof that masks works,” she exclaimed.
+“Where is the proof that masks work,” she exclaimed.
 “You’re putting masks on these little children and suffocating them.”

-Another lady told the board that she did her research and the use of masks is inconclusive.
+Another woman told the board that she did her research and the use of masks is inconclusive.

 A third woman advised that she has a son and a daughter in the corporation.